richardjmarini/TermDocumentMatrix/README.md

 https://github.com/singleplatform/Impetus1

-The "business provided" blurb was then extacted from the documents.
+The "business provided" blurb was then extracted from the documents.
 These blurbs are what you'll find in the documents directory of this project:

 https://github.com/richardjmarini/VectorSpaceSearchEngine/tree/master/documents